stefano-morano/RYU_Guitar_pedal_controller/README.md

-# RYU Guitar pedal controller
+# RYU Arduino Guitar pedal
 Multi pedal controller for Guitar Rig.
 It has 4 footswitch that can be expanded by adding two more pedals.
 It has also 4 potentiometers for the volume control.
 It includes a metronome function, an lcd display and a small keyboard.

 Microprocessor: Arduino Mega